Last Updated on October 7, 2019

 The tutorial that I think best shows how to build a computer step by step is the video series by Newegg.
 They do an excellent job showing even the complete newbie to build a computer.
 I have inserted the video below if you’d like to see it!

-That video should help shed some light on building a computer from complete scratch.
-When I built my very first gaming PC I went through this video step by step before I had all of my parts in the mail and during the actual process of building it.
+These videos should help shed some light on building a computer from complete scratch.
+When I built my very first gaming PC I went through these videos step by step before I had all of my parts in the mail and during the actual process of building it.

 With that, let’s get to the actual build.